junrhy/sakto-app-frontend-laravel/docs/LEMON_SQUEEZY_INTEGRATION.md

 Lemon Squeezy has been integrated as a payment gateway option for subscription purchases.
 The integration uses the [official Lemon Squeezy Laravel package](https://github.com/lmsqueezy/laravel) and provides a seamless checkout experience with webhook support for subscription management.

+## Important Note: API Limitations

+**Lemon Squeezy API does not support creating or updating products/variants programmatically**.
+Products and variants must be created manually in the Lemon Squeezy dashboard, then their IDs can be linked in the application.

+This integration focuses on:
+- ✅ Using existing products/variants for checkout
+- ✅ Webhook handling for payment processing
+- ✅ Subscription management
+- ❌ Automatic product/variant creation (not supported by API)

 ## What Was Implemented

 ### 1. Package Installation ✅